digital-asset/daml-finance/QUICKSTART.md

 Let's look at the constructors used in the above expression in more detail:

 * `One "USD"` means that the acquirer of the contract receives one unit of the asset, parametrised by `a`, *immediately*.
 In this case we use a 3-letter ISO code to represent a currency.
 But you can use your own type to represent any asset.
 * `Scale (pure coupon)` modifies the *magnitude* of the arrow in the diagram.
 So for example, in the diagram, the big arrow would have a distinct scale factor from the small arrows.
 Note also, that in our example the scale factor is constant : `pure coupon = const coupon`.
-However, it's possible to have ascale factor that varies on an unobserved value, such as a stock price, the weather, or any other measurable quantity.
+However, it's possible to have a scale factor that varies on an unobserved value, such as a stock price, the weather, or any other measurable quantity.
 * `When (time == t_0)` tells us where along the x-axis the arrow is placed. i.e. it modifies the moment the claim is acquired.
 The convention is that this must be the first instant that the predicate (`time == t_0` in this case) is true.
 In our example it is a point, but again, we could have used an expression with an unknown quantity, for example `spotPrice > pure k`, and it would trigger *the first instant* that the expression becomes true.
 * `And` is used to chain multiple expressions together.
 Remember that in the `data` definition above, each constructor is a function: `And : Claim a -> Claim a -> Claim a`.
 We use the Daml backtick syntax to write `And` as an infix operator, for legibility.